Squibid/ip-notifier/README.md

 Once you have cloned the repository you need to run the install script by running `bash install.sh` once that is done running you can either: start the program from the install script or, start it with `bash main.sh` if any [issues](https://github.com/Squibid/ip-notifier/issues) occour please report them.

 <details open><summary> Planned Features </summary>

-  > Sending ip log to a website with password protection
+  > Sending ip log to a website with password protection\n
-  > Clientside script to recieve the ip log from password protected website
+  > Clientside script to recieve the ip log from password protected website\n
   > A way to configure which DNS server is used to get the external ip address

 </details>